Out of Programme Experience

 ||Out of Programme Experience for a career break - e.g. to work in industry, for domestic responsibilities or for ill health reasons.

-To get the full details on OOPEs, you should refer to the Gold Guide (for MMC CT and StR trainees) and the Orange Book (for Calman and SpRs trainees) in detail as they set out the rules for undertaking time OOP.
-The Gold Guide contains more specific details on the process and most Deaneries follow this process.
+To get the full details on OOPEs, you should refer to the Gold Guide (if you started your training after August 2007) and the Orange Guide (if you started your training before August 2007) in detail as they set out the rules for undertaking time OOP.
+The Gold Guide contains more specific details on the process and most Deaneries/LETBs follow this process.

-You should also review your Deanery website for guidance specific to your region.
+You should also review your Deanery/LETB website for guidance specific to your region.

 Will my time OOP contribute towards my Certificate of Completion of Training?